United States Customs House and Court House (Galveston, Texas): Building history

 Significant alterations were made in 1917, when the General Services Administration added courtrooms and judicial offices to the second floor of the U.S. Custom House, which then became the Federal Courthouse, serving the United States District Court for the Southern District of Texas.
 This location would later become the seat of the Galveston Division, after congress added a second judgeship in the 1930s.
 The building continued to serve as a courthouse until 1917, and housed offices for federal agencies throughout the twentieth century.
+The courthouse function was replaced in 1937 by the Galveston United States Post Office and Courthouse.
 It was listed in the National Register of Historic Places in 1970.
 In 1998 the Galveston Historical Foundation signed a cooperative agreement with the U.S. General Services Administration that permitted the Foundation to lease and rehabilitate the building for its headquarters.

+Building Juneteenth history

+According to the Helen Hall Library's Juneteenth Section, General Order No. 3 was read at, in addition to other locations, the U.S. Custom House by General Gordon Granger as he marched through Galveston, Texas with approximately two thousand Federal Soldiers.